Teichlab/scg_lib_structs/docs/source/multi/Paired-seq.md

 `--soloAdapterSequence ATCCACGTGCTTGAGAGGCCAGAGCATTCGTC`

 >>> The 0 - 3 random bases in the middle of __Read 2__ makes the situation complicated, because the absolute positions of the cell barcode and UMI in each read will vary.
-Howevere, by specifying an adapter sequence, we could use this seqeunce as an anchor, and tell the program where cell barcodes and UMI are located relatively to the anchor.
+However, by specifying an adapter sequence, we could use this sequence as an anchor, and tell the program where cell barcodes and UMI are located relatively to the anchor.
 I choose this linker sequence as the adaptor because it is the longest.
 However, the other two linker sequences can be used as well.
 See below.

 `--soloCBposition` and `--soloUMIposition`

->>> These opiotn specify the locations of cell barcode and UMI in the 2nd fastq files we passed to `--readFilesIn`.
+>>> These options specify the locations of cell barcode and UMI in the 2nd fastq files we passed to `--readFilesIn`.
 In this case, it is __Read 2__.
 Read the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) for more details.
 I have drawn a picture to help myself decide the exact parameters.
 There are some freedom here depending on what you are using as anchors.
 Due to the 3 random bases in the middle, using Read start as anchor will not work for the barcodes in the middle.
 We need to use the adapter as the anchor, and specify the positions relative to the anchor.
 See the image:

 ![](https://teichlab.github.io/scg_lib_structs/data/Star_CB_UMI_Complex.jpg)